nhselect/cypmh-index/content/rapid-access/snapshot-of-certified-short-courses-in-cyp-mental-health.md

       on children and young people’s mental health, wellbeing and development to any adult working with children, young people and families
 ---
-This list provides access to a selection of evidence-based materials via elearning for healthcare with self-assessment and quiz formats.
-The collated resources within the list will allow the user to test broad and fundamental knowledge and skills in the understanding of CYP mental health, learning disability or autism.
+A collection of evidence-based materials to test broad and fundamental knowledge and skills in the understanding of CYP mental health, learning disability or autism.
+Completion of each of these modules will gain a certificate.